-Mortgage rates will finish the week at similar levels to yesterday as both Mortgage Backed Securities and Treasuries start the day in negative territory.
+Mortgage rates for January 25th, 2019 will finish the week at similar levels to yesterday as both Mortgage Backed Securities and Treasuries start the day in negative territory.
 As perviously mentioned it appears both markets and mortgage rates are taking a “wait and see” attitude with respect to next weeks Fed meeting (more on that below).
 The 10y yield opened at the 2.73% level this morning.

 Mortgage Rate Forecast For February 2019:

 Predicting exactly what mortgage rates will do in the future is a difficult thing (at best).
 There are far too many variables involved so the better thing to do is understand what might affect mortgage rates in the future.
 The mortgage rate forecast for February 2019 is based on the three directions mortgage rates can go and clearly understanding what events might influence that direction.
 This way we might be to recognize movements before they happen if we start seeing the following events unfold :

 - The case for mortgage rates moving down: Economy is slowing much faster than people are anticipating, the trade war with China gets worse and the government shutdown continues.

 - Mortgage rates move sideways: More of the same with the current news cycle; some improvements with the economy, trade talks and government shutdown but also so some negative news items as well.